ReptarAzar/reptarazar.github.io/_posts/2015-01-09-trove-profile.markdown

     <div class="content-column">

         Here are a few prototypes I made that you can click around and play with.
-As a fun game try making the first one look filled in like the second prototype. <br />
+As a fun game try making the first one look filled in like the second prototype (or top and bottom if you're on mobile). <br />
         <div class="invision-wrapper">
             <iframe class="invision" width="438" height="870" src="//invis.io/Z74LBQBXV" frameborder="0" allowfullscreen scrolling="no"></iframe>
         </div>